danielvik/arc_rtpred/README.md

 ### Requirements
 - rdkit
 - pytorch
+- xgboost
 - deepchem
+- chemprop
 - hyperopt
+- dgllife

 ### Getting started

 clone the repo

-create enviroment (arc_rtpred.yml)
+create enviroment (env.yml) -- it can take a while to create the env

-The notebook [[./notebooks_and_code/featurizing_and_splitting.ipynb]] contains a step-by-step walkthrough of data featurization, splitting, model training and evaluation using the public METLIN SMRT dataset.
+The  [notebook](./notebooks_and_code/featurizing_and_splitting.ipynb) contains a step-by-step walkthrough of data featurization, splitting, model training and evaluation using the public METLIN SMRT dataset.

-After running the notebook, run the [[./notebooks_and_code/model_queue.sh]] shell script to train the models.
+After running the notebook, run the [model_queue.sh](./notebooks_and_code/scripts/model_queue.sh) shell script to train the models.

 ### TODO